Tes3103/brk2restaurant-django-booking/README.md

 ### Code

-Credit for Daniel Conner for letting and providing basic booking model and form codes from his project
+* Credit for Daniel Conner for letting and providing basic booking model and form codes from his project

-Credit for Code Walkthrough Projects
+* Credit for Code Walkthrough Projects

+## Acknowledgements

+I would like to thank my mentor and the Code Institute team and the Slack community.